Consular identification card

-Consular identification (CID) cards are issued by some governments to their citizens who are living in foreign countries.
-They may be used, for example, by an embassy to allow its citizens to vote in a foreign country.
-Some jurisdictions accept them for some identification purposes.
+The consular identification cards (also referred to as CID card) is issued by some countries' governments to their citizens who are living in foreign countries.
+The card may be used, for example, by an embassy to allow its citizens to vote in a foreign country.
+Some foreign jurisdictions accept them for some identification purposes.
 They are not certifications of legal residence within foreign countries, so CID card holders could be legal or illegal aliens.